-4.2.9.
+4.2.8.
 CPRIT Grants Summary (download template)

 Provide a description of the progress or final results of all CPRIT-funded projects of the PD or Co-PD, regardless of their connection to this application.
 Indicate how the current application builds on the previous work or addresses new areas of cancer prevention and control services.

 Applications that are missing this document and for which CPRIT records show a PD and/or Co-PD with previous or current CPRIT funds will be administratively withdrawn.

-4.2.10.
+4.2.9.
 Budget and Justification (complete online)

 Provide a brief outline and detailed justification of the budget for the entire proposed period of support, including salaries and benefits, travel, equipment, supplies, contractual expenses, services delivery, and other expenses.
 CPRIT funds will be distributed on a reimbursement basis.
-Applications requesting more than the maximum allowed cost (total costs) as specified in Section 2.5 will be administratively withdrawn.

 - Cost Per Person Served: The cost per person served will be automatically calculated from the total cost of the project divided by the total number of people (both public and professionals) served (refer to Appendix).
 A significant proportion of funds is expected to be used for program delivery as opposed to program development and organizational infrastructure. - Personnel: The individual salary cap for CPRIT awards is \$200,000 per year. - Travel: PDs and related project staff are expected to attend CPRIT's conference.
 CPRIT funds may be used to send up to two people to the conference. - Equipment: Equipment having a useful life of more than 1 year and an acquisition cost of \$5,000 or more per unit must be specifically approved by CPRIT.
 An applicant does not need to seek this approval prior to submitting the application.
 Justification must be provided for why funding for this equipment cannot be found elsewhere; CPRIT funding should not supplant existing funds.
 Cost sharing of equipment purchases is strongly encouraged. - Services Costs: CPRIT reimburses for services using Medicare reimbursement rates. - Other Expenses - Incentives: Use of incentives or positive rewards to change or elicit behavior is allowed; however, incentives may only be used based on strong evidence of their effectiveness for the purpose and in the target population identified by the applicant.
 CPRIT will not fund cash incentives.
-The maximum dollar value allowed for an incentive per person, per activity or session, is \$25. - Indirect Costs: It is CPRIT's policy not to allow recovery of indirect costs for prevention programs.
+The maximum dollar value allowed for an incentive per person, per activity or session, is \$25. - o Indirect Costs: It is CPRIT's policy not to allow recovery of indirect costs for prevention projects.